ZIB-IOL/FrankWolfe.jl/README.md

 #### Other

-- Emphasis: All solvers support emphasis (parameter `Emphasis`) to either exploit vectorized linear algebra or be memory efficient, e.g., for extreme large-scale instances
+- Emphasis: All solvers support emphasis (parameter `Emphasis`) to either exploit vectorized linear algebra or be memory efficient, e.g., for large-scale instances
 - Various caching strategies for the lazy implementations.
 Unbounded cache sizes (can get slow), bounded cache sizes as well as early returns once any sufficient vertex is found in the cache.
 - (to come:) when the LMO can compute dual prices then the Frank-Wolfe algorithms return dual prices for the (approximately) optimal solutions (see <https://arxiv.org/abs/2101.02087>)
 - optionally all algorithms can be endowed with gradient momentum.
 This might help convergence especially in the stochastic context.

 ## Cool Examples

+See the `/example` folder.
+All examples run on the test environment using [TestEnv.jl](https://github.com/JuliaTesting/TestEnv.jl).

 ### Approximate Carathéodory with rational arithmetic